BrandonCookeDev/youtube-view-search/README.md

 	* The terms to filter out of the search results
 * -c [channel name]
 	* The channel name you wish all results to come from
+* -x
+	* Strict Mode restricts all results to have all search criteria in their title

 Examples:
 ```bash